Congratulations Class of 2019!

 Please see the detailed information on this page about the ISPS bring Your Own Device Policy.

-Classrooms are fully enabled (technology) and well resourced (textbooks, reference materials, on-line resources, manipulatives, games) to support high quality teaching and learning.
+A. Classrooms are fully enabled (technology) and well resourced (textbooks, reference materials, on-line resources, manipulatives, games) to support high quality teaching and learning.
 Additional facilities include:

 Fully equipped arts and music classrooms